KeerthiSagarSN/iiwa_stack/README.md

 #### Follow the steps mentioned below in the Forked IIWA Stack
 ####### Go through step by step procedure in the wiki page- It contains all information for installation.
-This repository is just for my reference, please try the following steps at your own risk.
+This repository is just for my reference, please follow the steps at your own risk.

 ### Tips to get it working and issues I faced to get it working